Learn How to Burp Your Baby: How Often, Tips and Positions

 If your sleeping baby wakes suddenly and you suspect it may be because of gas, burping her might help relieve the pressure and help her fall back asleep.

 A colicky baby, who may cry for three or more hours per day, might have gas from all the air she’s swallowed during one of these crying spells.
-You may consider burping her to see if it helps comfort her.
+You may consider burping your newborn to see if it helps comfort her.

-We hope these tips can help you burp your baby during feeding time to ensure she’s more comfortable.
+We hope these tips can help you burp your baby during feeding time to ensure their more comfortable.

 Don’t forget to stock up on plenty of diapers, which you will surely need after all these feedings and burpings.
-Get rewarded for your Pampers purchases by using the Pampers Club app to earn rewards like coupons, gifts, and gift cards.
+Earn points for all your purchases by using the Pampers Rewards App and use all your points to get rewards like coupons, toys, and gift cards.